 The Multi-Function knob on the TQi transmitter can be set to control Steering Sensitivity (also known as exponential).
 The standard setting for Steering Sensitivity is "normal (zero exponential)", with the dial full left in its range of travel.
 This setting provides linear servo response: the steering servo's movement will correspond exactly with the input from the transmitter's steering wheel.
 Turning the knob clockwise from the left will result in "negative exponential" and decrease steering sensitivity by making the servo less responsive near neutral, with increasing sensitivity as the servo nears the limits of its travel range.
 The farther you turn the knob, the more pronounced the change in steering servo movement will be.
-The term "exponential" comes from this effect; the servo's travel changes exponentially relative to the input from the steering wheel.
+The term "exponential" comes from this effect: the servo's travel changes exponentially relative to the input from the steering wheel.
 The exponential effect is indicated as a percentage-the greater the percentage, the greater the effect.
 The illustrations below show how this works.

-Normal Steering Sensitivity (0% exponential): In this illustration, the steering servo's travel (and with it, the steering motion of the model's front wheels) corresponds precisely with the steering wheel.
+Normal Steering Sensitivity (0% exponential): In this illustration. the steering servo's travel (and with it, the steering motion of the model's front wheels) corresponds precisely with the steering wheel.
 The ranges are exaggerated for illustrative purposes.

-Decreased Steering Sensitivity (Negative Exponential): By turning the Multi-Function knob clockwise, the steering sensitivity of the model will be decreased.
-Note that a relatively large amount of steering wheel travel results in a smaller amount of servo travel.
-The farther you turn the knob, the more pronounced the effect becomes.
-Decreased steering sensitivity may be helpful when driving on low-traction surfaces, when driving at high speed, or on tracks that favor sweeping turns where gentle steering inputs are required.
-The ranges are exaggerated for illustrative purposes.
+Decreased Steering Sensitivity (Negative Exponential): By

+turning the Multi-Function knob clockwise, the steering sensitivity of the model will be decreased.
+Note that a relatively larae amount of steering wheel travel results in a smaller amount of servo travel.
+The farther vou turn the knob, the more pronounced the effect becomes.
+Decreased steering sensitivity may be helpful when driving on lowpurposes.